FFNet: MetaMixer-based Efficient Convolutional Mixer Design

-On the other hand, most models effortlessly leverage Feed-Forward Networks (FFNs, also known as channel MLP), which aggregate channel information with moderate computational overhead.
+Most models effortlessly leverage Feed-Forward Networks (FFNs), which aggregate channel information with moderate computational overhead.
 Nevertheless, in vision domains, FFN is usually excluded from analysis, although there are several motivations to consider FFNs.
-For example, regardless of modality, whether generative or perception tasks, FFNs serve as a fundamental building block in transformer-based architectures, such as GPT series, ViT and its diffusion-based variants~\cite{bao2023u-vit, peebles2023dit}; this ubiquity suggests that FFNs play an indispensable role in achieving competitive performance.
-Furthermore, Geva et al.~\cite{geva2020keyvalue} suggest that FFNs can be viewed as emulated neural key-value memories~\cite{sukhbaatar2019augmentingmemory, sukhbaatar2015kvmemory}, where the rows in the first projection weights act as keys correlating with input textual patterns, and the rows in the second projection weights serve as values that induce a distribution shift over the residual path.
+For example, regardless of modality, whether generative or perception tasks, FFNs serve as a fundamental building block in transformer-based architectures, such as GPT series, ViT and its diffusion-based variants~\cite{peebles2023dit}; this ubiquity suggests that FFNs play an indispensable role in achieving competitive performance.
+Furthermore, \cite{geva2020keyvalue} suggest that FFNs can be viewed as emulated neural key-value memories~\cite{sukhbaatar2019augmentingmemory, sukhbaatar2015kvmemory}, where the rows in the first projection weights act as keys correlating with input patterns, and the rows in the second projection weights serve as values that induce a distribution shift over the residual path.
 Based on this intuition, if a depthwise convolution is used as query projection, ConvNeXt block~\cite{liu2022convnet} can also be interpreted as operating via a query-key-value mechanism, similar to the self-attention (see Fig.~\ref{fig:metamixer}).
 We thus hypothesize that \textit{the query-key-value framework, fundamental to the most successful mixers like self-attention and ConvNeXt block, is essential as the starting point for mixer design.}